 RWH: Like I said, she says you make the record you want to make, I don’t have anyone telling me how to sing or how to produce it or who plays on it or any of that stuff.
 I just have this incredible freedom to make a low down cool records that I think I like and my friends would like.
 So with my wife Judy she handles everything, the publishing, the mechanicals and all that stuff and as I writer I can just write.
 Damn there’s a “Snake farm” I can write about, I can rhyme say John the Revelator with 13th Floor Elevators.
 You know I can write about an old club in Dallas.
 So having that like I said I don’t have to comprise my writing at all and that’s a great place to be.
 So I’m very fortunate to have this incredible women allow me to do that.

-RT: In terms of independent labels do you think will someday they might be head to head with big labels?
+RT: In terms of independent labels do you think they will someday be head to head with big labels?

 RWH: I really don’t know how to answer that… Because the music thing is changing so much, I mean you got a guy who can make a record in his bedroom and put it out in through social media and YouTube and do extremely well without the record labels.
 So I don’t really know, but I know the future is going be interesting and so its so strange now because of downloads and streaming and wife just got a new car that doesn’t have a CD player so I don’t know its an interesting time for music.
 I don’t know what’s going to happen I’m just gonna keep writing gnarly old songs.